 With the revolutionary ByoFlex® system nitrogen is recovered from highly contaminated substrates.
-The ByoFlex® system is a one-of-a-kind nitrogen recovery unit.
+The ByoFlex® system is a one-of-a-kind ammonia stripping unit.
 Through years of experience, the (ammoniacal) nitrogen stripper has been developed for highly concentrated difficult substrates such as digestate or heavily polluted waste water.
-Compared to traditional strippers the system is robust and has a patented, unique design that ensures there hardly is any clogging of the internal parts.
+Compared to traditional ammonia strippers the system is robust and has a patented, unique design that ensures there hardly is any clogging of the internal parts.
 Therefore, the stripper can also treat substrates up to 15% dry matter (suspended and dissolved solids) without separation or filtration.
-Cleaning the nitrogen stripper is easy and requires little labour and time.
+Cleaning the ammonia stripper is easy and requires little labour and time.

-The substrate is pumped into the top of the stripper, where air is blown through the substrate in counterflow mode.
+The substrate is pumped into the top during the ammonia stripping process, where air is blown through the substrate in counterflow mode.
 Ammonia (NH3) is captured by the air.
 The air, (partially) saturated with water vapor and ammonia, is blown through a series of 2 ammonia scrubbers.
 There, the ammonia is removed from the air with sulphuric acid and water to form ammonium sulphate.
 With the ByoFlex® system a transparent, liquid, pH neutral ammonium sulphate with 8% nitrogen and 40% dry matter is produced.
 This is a high-quality fertilizer.
 The clean, yet moist, air is fed back to the stripper.
 All columns operate at nearly the same temperature.

 In a wet environment the gaseous ammonia (NH3) is in equilibrium with ammonium (NH4+).
 At higher temperatures or higher pH-values the equilibrium shifts to ammonia that can be captured by the air.
-These 2 parameters are vital for the design of the stripper.
+These 2 parameters are vital for the design of the ammonia stripper.

 Prior to entering the ammonia stripper, the substrate is either:

 - Heated in a tube-in-tube heat exchanger to elevated temperatures.

 - Raised in pH with an alkaline agent or after an optional CO2-Stripping